Nama people: History

+Ancestry from the Khoekhoe People in the Cape Colony

 In April 1652, Jan van Riebeeck, an official of the Dutch East India Company, arrived at the Cape of Good Hope with 90 people to start initial Dutch settlement at the request of the company.
-They found the indigenous settlers called the Khoikhoi there, who had settled in the Cape region at least a thousand years before the Dutch arrived.
+They found the indigenous settlers, called the Khoekhoe, there, who had settled in the Cape region at least a thousand years before the Dutch arrived.

-The Khoikhoi at the Cape practiced pastoral farming; they were the first pastoralists in Southern Africa.
-They lived beside the San people, who were hunter-gathers.
-The Khoikhoi had a lot of Nguni cattle and small livestock which they grazed around the Cape.
+The Khoekhoe at the Cape practiced pastoral farming; they were the first pastoralists in southern Africa.
+They lived beside the San people, who were hunter-gatherers.
+The Khoekhoe had several Nguni cattle and small livestock which they grazed around the Cape.
 The region was well suited to their lives as pastoralists because it provided enough water for them and their livestock.

-Initially, when the Dutch made a stop at the Cape on the way to the Indonesian archipelago, they were concerned with getting fresh produce and water for their people.
-Indonesia was rich in crops and spices which could not be produced in Europe, which is why the Dutch had major interest there.
-The Dutch had enslaved a large number of Indonesians to work on their plantations.
-In the Cape, Van Riebeek initially attempted to get cattle, land, and labour from the Khoikhoi people through negotiation, but when these negotiations failed, conflicts began to occur.
-The Dutch settlers waged wars against the Khoikoi, and seized their lands to construct farms for wheat and other produce, and forced many Khoikoi people to work as labourers.
+Initially, when the Dutch made stops at the Cape of Good Hope, they were on their way to the Indonesian archipelago While there, the Dutch were concerned with getting fresh produce and water for themselves.
+In the Cape, Van Riebeeck initially attempted to get cattle, land, and labour from the Khoekhoe people through negotiation.
+However, when these negotiations failed, conflicts began to occur.
+The Dutch settlers waged wars against the Khoekhoe, seized their lands to construct farms for wheat and other produce, and forced many Khoekhoe people to work as labourers.
 Their livestock was also taken and they were denied access to grazing and water resources unless they worked for the Dutch settlers.

-During the 18th and 19th centuries, as conflicts intensified and Dutch settlement was expanding and taking up much space in the colony, the expansion of the colony frontier pushed the Khoikhoi Eastwards into the Easternmost Cape & the eventual "closed frontier" native reserves (Transkei &Ciskei) and Northwards across the so-called "open frontier" (Northern Cape & South West Africa/Namibia).
-Some descendants of Khoikhoi communities, including the Nama, fled north of the colony and crossed the Orange River into German South West Africa (present day Namibia).
+During the 18th and 19th centuries, as conflicts intensified and Dutch settlements were expanding, taking up more space in the colony, the expansion of the colony frontier pushed the Khoekhoe eastwards into the Eastern Cape, and then the eventual "closed frontier" native reserves, Transkei and Ciskei.
+Northwards, across the so-called "open frontier"; the Northern Cape and South West Africa, renamed to Namibia in 1968.
+Some descendants of the earlier Khoekhoe communities, including the Nama, fled north of the colony and crossed the Orange River into German South West Africa (present-day Namibia).

 In 1991, a part of Namaqualand (home of the Nama and one of the last true wilderness areas of South Africa) was named the Richtersveld National Park.
-In December 2002, ancestral lands, including the park, were returned to community ownership and the governments of South Africa and Namibia began creating a trans-frontier park from the west coast of southern Africa to the desert interior, absorbing the Richtersveld National Park.
+In December 2002, ancestral lands, including the park, were returned to community ownership and the governments of South Africa and Namibia began creating a transfrontier park from the west coast of southern Africa to the desert interior, absorbing the Richtersveld National Park.
 Today, the Richtersveld National Park is one of the few places where the original Nama traditions survive.
 There, the Nama move with the seasons and speak their language.
 The traditional Nama dwelling – the |haru oms, or portable rush-mat covered domed hut – protects against the blistering sun, and is easy to move when grazing becomes scarce.